MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/change-update-channels.md

 >   - Deploying Microsoft 365 Apps using the Microsoft 365 Apps for Windows 10 and later app.
 >   - The app is configured using the Configuration designer.
 >   - The app is assigned as required.

+## Change the update channel using the Microsoft 365 admin center

+You can use the Microsoft 365 installation options page in the [Microsoft 365 admin center](https://admin.microsoft.com) to set the default update channel for Microsoft 365 Apps.
+Unmanaged installations will then switch to the new default channel automatically.

+Managed installations are not affected by this setting.
+For a full break-down of which devices the Microsoft 365 admin center setting will target, please see [Manage Microsoft 365 installation options in the Microsoft 365 admin center](../manage-software-download-settings-office-365.md).

+Depending on your scenario, you can use the Microsoft 365 admin center along with other options described in this article.
+E.g., you could set up the Microsoft 365 admin center to keep all unmanaged devices on Current Channel, while using Intune to move and keep managed devices to Monthly Enterprise Channel.

+Here are the steps for setting the default update channel:

+1. Log into the [Microsoft 365 admin center](https://admin.microsoft.com) and open **Settings**, then click on **Org Settings**.
+2. Open the **Microsoft 365 installation options**.
+3. Select the desired channel and click on **Save**.

+Next time the Microsoft 365 Apps check for available updates, the new update channel configuration is sent to the device.
+Next, it will download the latest update from the new channel and install it.
+The user experience is like a regular update when it comes to notifications and prompts.

 ## Considerations when changing channels